 S.no.
-Content PageNo.
+Content Page No.

-A INTRODUCTION 2
+Α INTRODUCTION 2

-В PHILOSOPHY 3
+В PHILOSOPHY 4

-С OBJECTIVES 7
+С OBJECTIVES 4

-D REFERAL PROCESS 9
+D REFERRAL PROCESS 8

-E COLLABORATION AND DIFFERENTIATION 11
+E COLLABORATION AND DIFFERENTIATION 10

-F EVIDENCING LEARNING 13
+F EVIDENCING LEARNING 12

-G DOCUMENTATION 14
+G DOCUMENTATION 12

+Н IMPORTANT LINKS TO OTHER POLICY 12

-Н INCLUSION POLICY REVIEW PROCESS 16
+I INCLUSIVE EDUCATION POLICY REVIEW PROCESS 14

+J IMPORTANT TERMS 15

-I IB RESOURCES/REFERENCES 16
+к IB RESOURCES/REFERENCES 16

-Introduction
+A. Introduction

-We at FirstSteps School believe in equality of opportunity; we recognise that all students are capable of learning and each learner will be able to reach his or her full potential and achieve success.
+We at FirstSteps School believe in equality of opportunity; we recognize that all students are capable of learning and each learner will be able to reach his or her full potential and achieve success.

-The facilitators and support staff strive to meet the varied educational needs of all the students by utilizing a variety of learning and teaching strategies and methodologies and making required arrangements that allow every student to be challenged academically, enhance positive self esteem, develop respect, concern for others and become responsible, independent, global citizens.
+The facilitators and support staff strive to meet the varied educational needs of all the students by utilizing a variety of learning and teaching strategies and methodologies and making required arrangements that allow every student to be challenged academically, enhance positive self-esteem, develop respect, concern for others and become responsible, independent, global citizens.
 At the heart of the curriculum and programme of the school we aim to reflect on the principles of learning: to enhance knowledge of the student, provide opportunities of academic growth, minimize the learning barriers and provide support and developing a positive identity.
 (Principles of learning Cycle IB)